Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

    "Builds History" Widget

--  **Last Artifacts of the Build**: this widget is available for both personal and project dashboard.
+-  **Last Artifacts of the Build**: this widget is available for both personal and project dashboards.
 It is linked to only one job, and show the last artifacts published.
 To display something, your job needs to publish artifacts.